allenai/allennlp/.github/ISSUE_TEMPLATE/question.md

 ---

+Please first search our GitHub repository and [Discourse forum](https://discourse.allennlp.org/) for similar questions.
+While we are encouraging users to ask questions in our new [Discourse forum](https://discourse.allennlp.org/), we are still accepting questions as GitHub issues as well.

-Please first search our GitHub repository for similar questions.
-If you don't find a similar example you can use the following template:
+If you don't find a similar example and you would like to ask a question on GitHub you can use the following template:

 **System (please complete the following information):**
  - OS: [e.g. OSX, Linux]